Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Estimation

 \subsection{Local estimator}

-As discussed in Section~\ref{subsec_global_est}, the consistency of the global estimator relies on a rather restrictive assumption, Condition 4.
+The consistency of a global estimator for Model (\ref{main_model}) relies on a rather restrictive assumption, namely compactness (see detailed discussion in Supplementary Material S2).
 In this section, we address this restriction by an alternative approach to global estimation, local regression.
 The local regression employs a Taylor expansion to construct a local estimator, thereby allowing flexibility not accessible to the global estimator.

 For a fixed \(u\), the local model can be expressed as a weighted likelihood of a finite mixture model, and the local estimators of $\boldsymbol{\alpha}(u), \boldsymbol{\beta}(u), \text{and } \delta(u)$ are the maximizers of the following local log-likelihood function,